 Introduction

 Within the last few decades, the fact that physical forces can dictate diverse biological outcomes from cell division to tumor development has become well established.
 The correct functioning of eukaryotic multicellular organisms requires complex genetic programs coupling chemical and mechanical cues.
-Most of the studied examples have featured eukaryotic systems, there is a growing awareness that physical forces also play an important role in the prokaryotic world.
+While most of the studied examples have featured eukaryotic systems, there is a growing awareness that physical forces also play an important role in the prokaryotic world.
 The bulk of our knowledge about bacterial physiology stems from the study of bacteria in suspension when we appreciate now that bacteria are more often part of dense mechanically connected communities called biofilms.
 The current study focuses on the role of mechanical forces during early stage biofilm formation in the causative agent of gonorrhea, Neisseria gonorrhoeae.

 The mechanical nature of Neisseria gonorrhoeae’s extracellular appendage, the type IV pilus (tfp), makes for an ideal model to study the role of mechanical force in bacterial physiology.
 Tfp dynamics is orchestrated by a multimeric molecular machinery composed of approximately 15 proteins (Goosens et al. 2017).
 The main tfp protein filament is composed of a main subunit, PilE.
 These PilE monomers polymerize and extend into extracellular space by the AAA-ATPase, PilF.
 Pilus retracts into the cell due to the depolymerization of PilE, which is fueled by AAA-ATPase, PilT, from within the periplasmic membrane.
 PilT retracts a single pili and bundles of several pili in unison.
 Single pili retract 100 - 180 pN, while pili bundles can amount to forces up to 1 nN, 100,000 times stronger than the cell's own weight, which makes Ng the strongest microbe measured to date (Merz, So, and Sheetz 2000; Maier et al. 2002; Biais et al. 2008).